loyalcoder/magic-elements/readme.txt

 License: GPL v3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Enhance your Elementor experience with Elementor Magic Kit!
+Enhance your Elementor experience with Magic Elements!
 This plugin offers advanced widgets, templates, and features for creating stunning, customizable designs with ease.

 == Description ==

-**Elementor Magic Kit** is a comprehensive extension for Elementor, designed to enhance your page-building capabilities with a wide variety of customizable widgets, pre-designed templates, and advanced features.
+**Magic Elements** is a comprehensive extension for Elementor, designed to enhance your page-building capabilities with a wide variety of customizable widgets, pre-designed templates, and advanced features.
 Whether you're a beginner or an experienced developer, this plugin provides tools to make your website-building process faster and easier.

 ### Features:
 - A collection of unique and powerful Elementor widgets.